 The 9-1-1 dispatcher who spoke with Dyner told us that there was actually a seven minute interval between the time she claimed the incident occurred and her subsequent phone call.

 “Okay, so it wasn’t immediately, exactly,” Dyner said.
 “It took me a few minutes to find my phone.”

-The dispatcher, who happened to be watching Ellen at the time, said the call arrived moments after the show hit a commercial break.
+The dispatcher, who happened to be watching TV at the time, said the call arrived moments after the show hit a commercial break.

 EMTs arrived on the scene minutes after Dyner spoke to the dispatcher, frantically claiming that her son was “seizing violently” and “exhibiting abnormal behavior after ingesting a foreign object.”

 “Oh, give me a f*cking break,” said David Paunch, the first of the paramedics to arrive on the scene.
 “The kid wasn’t seizing.
 He was trying to imitate those stupid stripper moves.
-Ellen was showing clips of Magic Mike on her show that afternoon.
+The program was showing clips of Magic Mike that afternoon.
 I know because my wife threw a hissy fit when I accidentally erased it from the DVR.”